 Net Position: Net position is categorized as net investment in capital assets, restricted and unrestricted.
-As of June 30, 2022, all of the net position of the Bond Program are classified as restricted by enabling legislation for purposes specified in the Act and as described in Note A.
+As of June 30, 2023 and 2022, all of the net position of the Bond Program were classified as restricted by enabling legislation for purposes specified in the Act and as described in Note A.